Potty Train a Puppy: 10 Proven Steps for Stress-Free Success

 • Limit water before bedtime

-• Always take your puppy to the same outdoor spot.
+• A puppy should be taken to the same outdoor place.

 • Start early (around 8 weeks).